hrtsv/TempMan/README.md

    - With Docker Compose: Run `docker-compose logs app`

 2. Common issues and solutions:
+   - If you see "requirements.txt not found", check the repository structure in the logs.
+The file might be in a different location than expected.
+   - If you see "Frontend directory not found", again, check the repository structure.
+The frontend files might be in a different location.
-   - If you see "No module named 'flask'", ensure that the requirements.txt file is present in the backend directory and contains Flask.
+   - If you see "Error: app.py not found", the Flask application file might be in a different location or named differently.
    - If you encounter frontend build issues, check the logs to see if the React files were created successfully.
    - If the app can't connect to the database, ensure the `DATABASE_URL` environment variable is correct and the database container is running.
-   - If you see "can't open file '/app/backend/app.py'", make sure the app.py file is in the backend directory of your project.

 3. Ensure that port 5000 is not being used by another service on your system.